-Mainfreight is New Zealand’s largest logistics provider operating throughout China, Europe, USA and New Zealand.
+Mainfreight is New Zealand’s largest logistics provider operating throughout Asia, Europe, USA, Australia and New Zealand.
 It has 7,500 employees worldwide.

 Mainfreight staff were manually locating and reporting the location of segregation bins, used for transporting hazardous materials.
 By the time the data came in, it was often inaccurate.
 The business wanted a solution to improve its local network planning.

 The Spark IoT team worked with Mainfreight to design and roll out a solution.